 Students who think they may have a gambling problem can call the following numbers for help:

-In order to maintain an academic environment conducive to the well being of all students, Bossier Parish Community College prohibits visitors to the academic classroom, the student lounges, the Library, the Technology Resource Center, and/or the Learning Center without prior approval from the instructor, or director of the service area, the Vice Chancellor for Academic Affairs, and/or the Vice Chancellor for Student Services.
+In order to maintain an academic environment conducive to the well-being of all students, Bossier Parish Community College prohibits visitors to the academic classroom, the student lounges, the Library, the Learning Commons, and/or Testing Centers without prior approval from the instructor, or director of the service area, the Vice Chancellor for Academic Affairs, and/or the Vice Chancellor for Student Services.

-This policy applies to the presence of children or pets of enrolled students.
+This policy applies to the presence of children or pets (with the exception of service animals)of enrolled students.
 Such a policy protects the children and eliminates distractions for other students.

 Policy violations may result in class dismissal or College suspension.

-All visitors to the campus must check in at the office of Campus Security located in Building F.
+All visitors to the campus must check in at the office of the Campus Police Department located in Building F.

 BPCC does not permit the unauthorized possession of, display of, or attempt or threat to use firearms, ammunition, fireworks, or other dangerous weapons on the College facilities property or at any College activity.
 Students found in violation of the Weapons Policy will be brought before the Disciplinary Hearing Committee for sanctions up to and including suspension or expulsion.